autocrossblog/autocrossblog.github.io/_posts/2007-08-07-one-week-after-ignition.md

 permalink: one-week-after-ignition
 image:
 categories: [ 240z, datsun ]
+description: Follow an automotive enthusiast as they navigate through a week of hands-on modifications to a 240Z, sharing insights on wiring, engine bays, and reso...
 ---

 So it's been over a week now since I drove the 240Z for the first time.
 What have I gotten done in that timeframe?
 Not much!

 I basically didn't touch the car until Thursday, and all I did then was take a few minutes to inaccurately measure the requirements for the flange on the downpipe.
 Friday I picked up a header collector flange from my buddy Russ' place.
 Sunday morning I went to work on that flange, it needed some help to make it fit.